Whether you want to go near or far, now’s the time to plan your bucket-list trips

-A new year brings new opportunities to fulfill your travel wish list.
-Whether you want to go near or far, now’s the time to plan your bucket-list trips for 2019.
+Wanderlust calls us all.
+Whether you want to go near or far, now’s the perfect time to plan future bucket-list trips.
 Here are nine destinations, both domestic and international, that you shouldn’t miss.

 1. Italy: Go on a Culinary Tour

 Calling all foodies!
 Embrace the Slow Food Movement in its birthplace, the Piedmont region of Italy.
 Savor every step by meeting artisanal beekeepers, vintners, and cheese makers; sampling world-class wines in renowned cellars; searching for truffles with an expert forager; taking a grappa tour with a local family; and making pasta during a cooking class at a farmhouse restaurant or wood-fired pizza at a country retreat.
 Be sure to try the legendary sheep cheese — made in the metodo tradizionale with milk from Langhe ewes.

 Along the way you’ll follow ancient trails and stop in walled hilltop towns that have followed the same culinary traditions for centuries.
 The Piedmont is a feast of Italian culture and cuisine.
 Take it slow and buon appetito!